-Also included are: 4) private sector market research and collaboration under the “Two Kingdoms, One Destination” framework; 5) cruise ships that are to dock at Kampot International Tourism Port – a 4ha quay in Teuk Chhou district about 6km west of Kampot town; and 6) tourism expert visits between the two countries under the ASEAN MRA-TP (Mutual Recognition Arrangement on Tourism Professionals) framework.
+Also included are: 4) private sector market research and collaboration under the “Two Kingdoms, One Destination” framework; 5) cruise ships that are to dock at Kampot International Tourism Port – a 4ha quay in Teuk Chhou district about 6km southeast of Kampot town; and 6) tourism expert visits between the two countries under the ASEAN MRA-TP (Mutual Recognition Arrangement on Tourism Professionals) framework.

 Additionally, there are: 7) tourism and hospitality skills training for Cambodian workers in Thailand; 8) tourism investment forums and FAM (familiarisation) trips for private sector actors; and 9) promotion for the 2023 Southeast Asian (SEA) Games and ASEAN Para Games slated to be held in Cambodia next year.